StanfordBioinformatics/mvp_aaa_codelabs/Sample-Level-QC.md

 ## Heterozygosity Rate

-Heterozygosity rate is defined as the number of heterozygous calls in a genome.
+Heterozygosity rate is simply the the number of heterozygous calls in a genome.
 Genomes with a heterozygosity rate more than 3 standard deviations away from the mean are removed from the cohort.

 ```r